 It is projected that there will be 1,000,000 more computer science jobs than students by 2020; 71% of all STEM career openings will be in computer science related fields, but only 8% of STEM graduates are computer scientists.

-If you like solving problems, e.g. Sudoku and logic puzzles, are good at lateral thinking, are creative, and like making things that actually do something you will enjoy computer science.
-It is about the logical problem solving and design and implementation of computer systems and software.
+If you like solving problems, e.g. Sudoku and logic puzzles, are good at lateral thinking, and are creative you will enjoy computer science.
+It is about the logical problem solving, design and implementation of computer systems and software.

-Computer science is a swiftly moving field that unites many disciplines, eg maths, programming, psychology and engineering.
-It opens an array of career paths and appears individually or jointly in a range of courses, e.g. computer science & games technology, computer science and web technologies and computer science with artificial intelligence.
+Computer science is a swiftly moving field that unites many disciplines, like, mathematics, programming, engineering, philosophy and ethics.
+It opens an array of career paths and appears individually or jointly in a range of courses, for example Computer Science & Games Technology, Computer Science and Web Technologies and Computer Science with Artificial Intelligence.

-Computer science A level is currently taught to sixth form girls and boys at Monmouth School for Boys.
+Computer Science is currently taught at Monmouth School for Boys.

 Board: AQA A level Syllabus Code: 7517